-The Group's financial liabilities measured at amortized cost includes trade payables included under accounts payable and accrued expenses, short-term notes payable, long-term debt, bonds payable and lease liabilities (see Notes 16, 17, 18, 19, 35 and 36).
+The Group's financial liabilities measured at amortized cost includes trade payables included under accounts payable and accrued expenses, short-term notes payable, long-term debt, bonds payable and lease liabilities are classified under this category (see Notes 16, 17, 18, 19, 35 and 36).

-The Group has no financial liabilities designated at fair value through profit or loss as at April 30, 2022, 2021 and 2020.
+The Group has no financial liabilities designated at fair value through profit for loss as at April 30, 2023, 2022 and 2021.